vegaitglobal/animal-rescue-serbia-app/mobile/README.md

 ### `yarn test`

-This runs unit tests you have written on project.
+This runs unit tests you have written for project.

 ### `yarn lint`